Forever People: Publication history

 in the backgrounds, in their clothes.
-You’ll see the ’60s.
-I felt I would leave a record of the ’60s in their adventures."
+You'll see the '60s.
+I felt I would leave a record of the '60s in their adventures."

 In 1988, a six-issue Forever People limited series by writer J. M. DeMatteis and artist Paris Cullins was published, showing what happens to the Forever People on Adon.
-This series reveals that the Forever People were Earth-born humans—infants doomed to die but brought to New Genesis instead, gathered to protect the human race.
-They returned to Earth to oppose 'the Darkness', a sentient but disembodied force of hopelessness.
-They were aided by a mysterious being, Maya, who is ultimately revealed to be the consciousness of their Mother Box.
+This series reveals that the Forever People were originally humans who were saved from death and brought to New Genesis.
+They returned to Earth to oppose "the Darkness", a sentient but disembodied force of hopelessness.
+They were aided by a mysterious being, Maya, who is revealed to be the consciousness of their Mother Box.

-During the events of Death of the New Gods, one of the miniseries that attempted to lead into Final Crisis, the human origin of the Forever People was retconned, and it was hinted that the five were to have been the first of the next evolution of the New Gods—godlings becoming more than the sum of their parts.
-In the Death of the New Gods, Superman and Mister Miracle discover that the Forever People were murdered several months prior to the discovery of their bodies, and it is later revealed that an impostor posing as Himon has been murdering the New Gods as an agent for the Source; but the murderer turns out to be Infinity-Man.
+In Death of the New Gods, the origin of the Forever People was retconned, and it is hinted that the five were to have been the first of the next evolution of the New Gods — godlings becoming more than the sum of their parts.
+Furthermore, the group are killed by Infinity-Man.

-In the Final Crisis Sketchbook, the Forever People (along with other members of the New Gods) are shown to be given updated looks, which Grant Morrison calls "more gothic art school student than flower power".
-In the event itself, Japan's pop culture team, the Super Young Team are revealed to be the Fifth World incarnation of the Forever People.
+In the Final Crisis Sketchbook, the Forever People (along with other members of the New Gods) are given updated looks, which Grant Morrison calls "more gothic art school student than flower power".
+In the event itself, Japan's pop culture team, the Super Young Team, are revealed to be the Fifth World incarnation of the Forever People.

-In The New 52, the series Infinity Man and the Forever People makes some changes, where Serifan is now Serafina, Vykin's sister, and Beautiful Dreamer has been renamed Dreamer Beautiful.
-This series was cancelled as of issue #9 (May 2015).
+The Forever People appear in The New 52 series Infinity Man and the Forever People.
+Serifan is depicted as female and Vykin's sister.

 Original members

 Beautiful Dreamer

 During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although outside of hand-holding, the exact nature of their relationship was never directly specified.
 In the 1988 miniseries, it was established that Dreamer had been married to Big Bear, and together they had a child, named Maya after the spirit of their old Mother Box.
 Since then, their marriage and daughter has been voided by a retcon during John Byrne's Jack Kirby's Fourth World series.
-When last shown, Dreamer was romantically involved with Takion, the new Highfather of New Genesis.
+When last shown, Dreamer was romantically involved with Takion.

-In Superman & Batman: Generations 3, she marries Superman, and has his children, Lar-El and Vara.
-All three are killed by Darkseid.
+In the Elseworlds story Superman & Batman: Generations, Beautiful Dreamer and Superman marry and have two children, Lar-El and Vara.
+They and Beautiful Dreamer are later killed by Darkseid.